-Perhaps you have a zero waste box from TerraCycle, and you feel like you are doing your best by recycling your gloves through their program.
+Perhaps you have a zero-waste box from TerraCycle and feel you are doing your best by recycling your gloves through their program.

 Either way, I hope you get your hands dirty with some soil occasionally because being too sterile doesn’t necessarily do our immune system a favor.

 If you have any suggestions or thoughts, leave me a comment below, and I will make sure to get back to you.